 For the first spraying, the use of a systemic product appears to be advantageous.
 Systemic fungicides penetrate into the stem and thus reduce the latent (not visible) infestation level.
 The best results are obtained, if a period of 10 to 14 days is between the fungicide spraying and the appearance of the first late blight symptoms.
 The infection pressure can be estimated approximately with the aid of forecasting procedures.
 If a low disease pressure is indicated contact fungicides are sufficient for the first treatment.

 Which fungicides for the following treatments?

 Here also the choice of product depends on the weather.
 And current infestations have to be taken into account as well.
 In case of low disease pressure (e. g. dry weather periods), contact fungicides can be used without risk.
 In case of changeable weather and of occurrences of stem infestation, local-systemic or systemic fungicides are advantageous.
 If the trafficability of the field is uncertain the use of these preparations is considerably more flexible because of longer spraying intervals.
 If a sporulating infestation occurs, so-called stopping-sprayings are advised.
 In this situation, a mixture of Fungicides with Cymoxanil as active ingredients and Fungicides with Fluazinam as active ingredients is recommended.
-Because of the resistance situation, we advise not to use the preparations "Ridomil Gold MZ", "Fantic M" and Epok" in case of a visible late blight infestation.
-For the same reason, the use of these products must be limited to one or at most two treatments, otherwise considerably reduced effects can occur.
 An overview of the optimal positioning of the fungicides in depending on infection pressure and potato growth is given in Figure "Dates of Use for the Late Blight Fungicides".